The Wickanninish Inn – one of Canada`s finest Resorts

 Not only you, Katja – same goes for me.
 And who knows, maybe I will decide to live in Tofino for a few months.
 I really would not mind ;-)!

-The Wickanninish Inn has an excellent website:
+The Wickanninish Inn has an excellent website with more information.

 KEY FACTS WICKANNINISH INN

 How to get there

 - Local airport 10 km away with connections to Vancouver, Victoria and Seattle –